Healthy Homes Assessment Pauatahanui

 Pauatahanui Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Pauatahanui and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required to all Pauatahanui and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with all Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.

-• Property managers and private landlords have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.
+• Property managers and private landlords must make sure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 From July 1st 2024